Dreamland (Coney Island, 1904): Southern section

 The city government first considered relocating the New York Aquarium to the Dreamland site in 1941 after the closure of Castle Clinton, the aquarium's previous home in Manhattan.
 Although plans for the new aquarium were announced in 1943, it did not open until 1957.
-The New York Aquarium occupies the entirety of the Dreamland site.
+The New York Aquarium occupies the entire Dreamland site.
 A 500 lb bronze bell, which had been installed on Dreamland's pier until the 1911 fire, was recovered from the Atlantic Ocean in 2009.
 According to Charles Denson of the Coney Island History Project, the bell was the only surviving major remnant of Dreamland's pier.

 Description

 The park was on a parcel between Surf Avenue to the north, West 5th Street to the east, the Atlantic Ocean to the south, and West 10th Street to the west.
 At its peak, Dreamland had 14,000 employees and could accommodate at least 100,000 guests at once.
 Everything in Dreamland was reputed to be bigger and more wide-ranging than in neighboring Luna Park.
 Dreamland had a larger central tower and one million electric light bulbs illuminating and outlining its buildings, four times as many lights as Luna Park.
 An individual connected with the Edison Company said in 1903 that Dreamland's lighting contract was "the largest contract for lighting ever made in the United States, and I believe in the world".
-Dreamland's illumination cost $4,000 a week; the illumination of the central tower alone cost $100 a night.
+Dreamland's illumination cost $4,000 a week; it cost $100 a night just to light the central tower.

 Manhattan-based architectural firm Kirby, Petit & Green designed Dreamland's buildings.
 The structures were generally painted in light colors.
 At the time of the park's opening, the buildings were reported to be clad with artificial stone, and 1700 ST of asbestos fireproofing and 90 mi of utility pipes were used.
 However, the frames of the buildings were made of lath (thin strips of wood) covered with staff (a moldable mixture of plaster of Paris and hemp fiber).
 Consequently, the entire park was highly susceptible to fire.
 Throughout most of Dreamland's history, the attractions were painted white with small touches of green or yellow; the exception was the 1911 season, when the buildings were all repainted red and white.
+Dreamland advertised itself as an educational attraction, as symbolized by its main entrance, which contained a female representation of education.

 Layout and attractions

 The park was arranged roughly as a horseshoe, with a pier facing south toward the Atlantic Ocean.
 Several rides were imitations of Luna Park's, such as a submarine ride and a Shoot-the-Chutes replica.
-Several buildings, such as the Pompeiian, Electricity, and Submarine Boat buildings, were dedicated to exhibits.
-The side shows were owned by the Dicker family, who also owned the hotel next to the park.
+Multiple buildings, such as the Pompeiian, Electricity, and Submarine Boat buildings, were dedicated to exhibits.
 New attractions were added every season.
 To facilitate circulation, the paths were designed with gentle slopes and few steps.